-Dr. Yanjie Fu received his Ph.D. degree in Information Technology from Rutgers, the State University of New Jersey in 2016, the B.E. degree in Computer Science from University of Science and Technology of China in 2008, and the M.E. degree in Computer Engineering from Chinese Academy of Sciences in 2011.
+Dr. Yanjie Fu received his Ph.D. degree in Information Technology from Rutgers, the State University of New Jersey in 2016, the B.E. degree in Computer Science from University of Science and Technology of China in 2008, and the M.E. degree in Computer Science from Chinese Academy of Sciences in 2011.
 He is currently an Assistant Professor at the Missouri University of Science and Technology (University of Missouri-Rolla).
 His research interests include data mining and big data analytics.

 For Prospective Students

 [TA/RA positions in PhD program] I am looking for self-motivated, creative and hard-working Ph.D. students.
 Please feel free to email me your CV if you are interested in my research.
 Missouri S&T is classified as: Doctoral Universities - Higher Research Activity and is ranked: #126 according to Times Higher Education and #98 according to QS University Rankings.
 Our Engineering Programs (doctorate) is ranked #63 (tie) according to US News.

 Dr. Fu's general interests are data mining and big data analytics, especially (1) how analytical approaches alleviate information overload, heterogeneity, and asymmetry and (2) what role modeling regulations play in exploring the correlations among big data.

 His recent research focuses on applying collective learning, heterogeneous information fusion, and spatiotemporal textual mining on big data problems including urban computing, social computing, wireless intelligence, recommender systems, consumer analytics, and health care.